dmfutcher/git-s3-push/README.md

 - Fast uploads by only uploading new commits.
 - Single binary, no [dependencies on language runtimes](https://github.com/schickling/git-s3)

+## Installation

+Grab a binary for your platform from the releases.
+Or check out the code, run `go get` and `go run git-s3-push.go`.

+Git must be installed on your path.

 ## Usage
 Authentication credentials are taken from the standard AWS environment variables.
 Bucket name and AWS region are supplied as arguments.